 For individuals with cluster headaches who receive transcutaneous VNS (tVNS; also referred to as noninvasive VNS [nVNS]) to prevent cluster headache, the evidence includes one RCT.
 The relevant outcomes are symptoms, change in disease status, quality of life, and functional outcomes.
-One RCT for prevention of cluster headache showed a reduction in headache frequency but did not include a sham treatment group.
+One RCT for prevention of cluster headaches showed a reduction in headache frequency but did not include a sham treatment group.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals with cluster headache who receive nVNS to treat acute cluster headache, the evidence includes RCTs.
 The relevant outcomes are symptoms, change in disease status, quality of life and functional outcomes.
-The Non-invasive Neurostimulation of the Vagus Nerve With the GammaCore Device for the Treatment of Cluster Headache (ACT1) and A Randomized, Multicentre, Double-blind, Parallel, Sham-controlled Study of GammaCore®, a Non-invasive Neurostimulator Device for the Acute Relief of Episodic and Chronic Cluster Headache (ACT2) RCTs compared nVNS to sham for treatment of acute cluster headache in individuals including both chronic and episodic cluster headache.
-In ACT1, there was no statistically significant difference in the overall population in the proportion of individuals with pain score of 0 or 1 at 15 minutes into the first attack and no difference in the proportion of individuals who were pain-free at 15 minutes in 50% or more of the attacks.
+The ACT1 and ACT2 RCTs compared nVNS to sham for treatment of acute cluster headache in patients including both chronic and episodic cluster headache In ACT1, there was no statistically significant difference in the overall population in the proportion of individuals with a pain score of 0 or 1 at 15 minutes into the first attack and no difference in the proportion of individuals who were pain-free at 15 minutes in 50% or more of the attacks.
 In the episodic cluster headache subgroup (n=85) both outcomes were statistically significant favoring nVNS although the interaction p-value was not reported.
-In ACT2, the proportion of attacks with pain intensity score of 0 or 1 at 30 minutes was higher for nVNS in the overall population (43% vs. 28%, p=0.05) while the proportion of attacks that were pain-free at 15 minutes was similar in the 2 treatment groups in the overall population (14% vs. 12%).
+In ACT2, the proportion of attacks with a pain intensity score of 0 or 1 at 30 minutes was higher for nVNS in the overall population (43% vs. 28%, p=0.05) while the proportion of attacks that were pain-free at 15 minutes was similar in the 2 treatment groups in the overall population (14% vs. 12%).
 However, a statistically significantly higher proportion of attacks in the episodic subgroup (n=27) were pain-free at 15 minutes in the nNVS group compared to sham (48% vs. 6%, p<0.01).
 These studies suggest that people with episodic and chronic cluster headaches may respond differently to acute treatment with nVNS.
 Studies designed to focus on episodic cluster headache are needed.
 Quality of life and functional outcomes have not been reported.
-Treatment periods ranged from only two weeks to one month with extended open-label follow-up of up to three months.
+Treatment periods ranged from only two weeks to one month with extended open-label followup of up to three months.
 There are few adverse events of nVNS and they are mild and transient.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals with migraine headache who receive nVNS to treat acute migraine headache, the evidence includes one RCT.
 The relevant outcomes are symptoms, change in disease status, quality of life and functional outcomes.
 One RCT has evaluated nVNS for acute treatment of migraine with nVNS in 248 individuals with episodic migraine with/without aura.
 There was not a statistically significant difference in the primary outcome of the proportion of participants who were pain-free without using rescue medication at 120 minutes (30% vs 20%; p = 0.07).
-However, the nVNS group had a higher proportion of individuals with decrease in pain from moderate or severe to mild or no pain at 120 minutes (41% vs 28%; p=0.03) and a higher proportion of individuals who were pain-free at 120 for 50% or more of their attacks (32% vs 18%; p=0.02).
+However, the nVNS group had a higher proportion of individuals with a decrease in pain from moderate or severe to mild or no pain at 120 minutes (41% vs 28%; p=0.03) and a higher proportion of individuals who were pain-free at 120 minutes for 50% or more of their attacks (32% vs 18%; p=0.02).
 There are few adverse events of nVNS and they are mild and transient.
 Quality of life and functional outcomes were not reported, and the double-blind treatment period was four weeks with an additional four weeks of open-label treatment.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.